CdRom1/react-native-checkbox/README.md

 value is false
 - `labelStyle` : style object that will be applied to the label
 - `checked` : initial checked value
+- `checkedImage`: checked image (e.g.: require('PATH_TO_IMAGE'))
+- `checkboxStyle` : style object that will be applied to the checkbox
+- `uncheckedImage`: unchecked image (e.g.: require('PATH_TO_IMAGE'))
 - `onChange` : callback function that will be invoked with the toggled checked property as argument.
+- `containerStyle` : style object that will be applied to the container
+- `underlayColor` : style the touchable component underlay color
+- `accessible` : indicates whether view is an accessible element
+- `accessibilityLabel` : maps to content description / label for Android automation
+- `testID` : maps to id / name for iOS automation